ongardie/ongardie.net-content/blog/command-not-found/blurb.md

 If you're removing `command-not-found` from your system, use `apt purge command-not-found` to get rid of its index, too.

+**Update** (2021-03-29): Note that you'll want to keep the `apt-file` package installed, since that package registers hooks with apt to download the package contents files.

 I hope this was useful or that you learned a trick or two.
 I found it to be a frustrating exercise.
 I'm a professional software engineer that's comfortable